Tinkoff/stapp/docs/modules/formBase.md

 # FormBase

-`formBase` module handles almost everything that you may need to build a form application.
+`stapp-formbase` module handles almost everything that you may need to build a form application.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->